neelsoumya/dsSurvivalClient/README.md

 # Release notes:

 v1.0.0: A basic release of survival models in DataSHIELD.
+DataSHIELD is a federated analysis platform for secure data.
 This release has Cox proportional hazards models, summaries of models, diagnostics and the ability to meta-analyze hazard ratios.
 There is also capability to generate forest plots of meta-analyzed hazard ratios.
 This release supports study-level meta-analysis.

 # Acknowledgements